Matthew-w56/Matt-Spreadsheet/FormulaEvaluator/README.md

 # Consulted Peers

-	No Peers Consulted - I spoke with others in the class, just not about / for help on this assignment.
+	No Peers Consulted - I spoke with others in the class, just not about/for help on this assignment.

 # References

-	Microsoft C# Docs = C# Syntax help (I'm also new to C#)
+	Microsoft C# Docs = C# Syntax help (I'm new to C#)
 		URL: (Multiple Pages Used)